SyedsProjectPortfolio45/Dynamic-Pricing-Strategy/README.md

 Using data-driven insights and algorithms, businesses can dynamically modify prices to achieve the most favourable outcomes.

 # Objective
-the aim is to maximize revenue and profitability of a ride-sharing firm by pricing items at the right level that balances supply and demand dynamics.
+The aim is to maximize revenue and profitability of a ride-sharing firm by pricing items at the right level that balances supply and demand dynamics.
 It allows businesses to adjust prices dynamically based on factors like time of day, day of the week, customer segments, inventory levels, seasonal fluctuations, competitor pricing, and market conditions.

 # Step-by-step approach
 - Importing necessary Python Libraries